coodoo-workhorse/workhorse/README.md

 ### Asynchronous job
 A asynchronous job is a job whose executions have to be interactively terminated by the user.

 You can configure this feature at the definition of your Worker.
-Under the annotation `@InitialJobConfig` you can activate or deactive the `Asynchronous job` with the paramater `asynchronous`.
+Under the annotation `@InitialJobConfig` you can activate or deactive the `Asynchronous job` with the boolean paramater `asynchronous`.

 In this example the worker `SendEmailWorker` is created to send a request to a server that asynchronously send emails.